How can I help with the project?

 What other digitization projects are you working on?

 A large-scale digitization project is underway at the Harvard College Observatory in the Astronomical Photographic Plate Collection (Plate Stacks).
 DASCH (Digital Access to a Sky Century @ Harvard) aims to scan the majority of the Astronomical Photographic Plate Collection's 500,000 glass plate negatives and produce full photometry results for the entire sky.
+By helping transcribe the PHaEDRA collection you can help us connect these two important projects.
 Learn more here!

 What is physically happening to the Project PHaEDRA collection?